Let’s See How to Block Adverts and Stop Pop-ups on Chrome

 Block Adverts and Stop Pop-ups on Windows

 Step 1.
-Open Chrome Settings by clicking on the three dots from the upper right corner.
+Open Chrome Settings by clicking on the three dots in the upper-right corner.

 Step 2.
 Click on Privacy and security.